plutov/practice-go/nasacollage/README.md

 Using this API and Go build the smallest possible square collage.
 Or return an error if there is no possible combination between all dates.

+Rules:

+- One photo can't be used more than once on the collage.
+- It should be more than one photo on the collage.

 Note: you may hit the rate limit (1000 requests per hour).

 Submit PR with code and photo file `collage.png`.

-#### Prize
+### Prize

-This is a Christmas challenge, so the first person who submits the solution will receive a nice sticker pack from me!
+This is a Christmas challenge, so the first person who submits the solution will receive a nice sticker pack from me (I will ask you your address after receiving the correct PR)!